 Vehicle access, taxis and Blue Badge parking

-There are two taxi ranks, one on West George Street located on the north side of the road, outside the Millennium Hotel, and another on North Hannover Street, outside of the City of Glasgow College.
+There are two taxi ranks - one on West George Street, on the south side of the road opposite the Millennium Hotel, and another on North Hannover Street, outside the City of Glasgow College.

-There are seven Blue Badge spaces on West George Street, located on the south side of the road opposite the Millennium Hotel.
+There are Blue Badge spaces on West George Street, located on the north side of the road outside the Millennium Hotel.